 I was angry.
 Angry at myself for eating.
 Angry at the pizza for not living up to expectations.
 And angry at myself for not taking 'necessary precautions'.

 I was anxious.
 The anxiety over the impending food wasn't squashed by enjoyment so it became overwhelming.
 Will I gain weight?
 Am I bloated?
 I feel bloated.
 I want to go home right now and cry, not continue with our day.
 If I do that I'll be the ruiner of all the things.
 God I ruin everything.
 Why can't I be normal?
 I bet Harrison wishes I wasn't here.
 Does he hate me?
 At the very least he thinks I'm stupid as hell.
 I am stupid though.
 Wait am I overreacting?
 Was the pizza that bad?
-God is my
+God is my brain tricking me into thinking it's bad so I won't eat again?
+Maybe.
+But if it is it's because I'm bloody fat and now I've just made it worse.

 I was upset.
 I cried because it wasn't worth it.
 It wasn't worth the anxiety and the effort.
 It wasn't worth feeling so horrible just to add 'uncomfortably full of yuck pizza' to the list.